 Lake Eola Swan Boats

 Ok, so this one is no secret.
-We all know that Lake Eola offers some of the most beautiful views of the city and is host to numerous festivals throughout the year.
+We all know that Lake Eola offers some of the most beautiful views of the city and is host to numerous festivals throughout the year, and an incredible Orlando Farmers' Market.
 We just can’t help but wonder how you have lived here for umpteen years and haven’t yet been out on a swan boat.
 It is time.
 No, really, finish this list, get in your car, and go ride in a swan boat.

 About @lego_explore_orlando